The U.S. Army is rolling out a new fitness test, the ACFT 3.0, the first change to the test in 40 years.

 Sprint Drag Carry may have presented no problem for soldiers, but Leg Tuck sure has.

-While hanging from a bar with your hands on opposite sides of the bar, keeping one’s head even with the bar, the candidate lifts his knees and hips into a tucked position and lowers them back to vertical.
+While hanging from a bar with your hands on opposite sides, keeping one’s head even with the bar, the candidate lifts his knees and hips into a tucked position and lowers them back to vertical.

 Exercise #6: Two-Mile Run